"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 Pro cleaning tip: Look up top.
 "People don't dust up on the very top of furniture, and that's where all the dust collects and then falls off," Romero says.

 Step 2: Clean Furniture Fabric

-Go through the house and strip and remake beds; neaten any pillows or furniture blankets.
+Go through the house and strip and remake beds.
+Tidy up pillows or furniture blankets.
 Brush furniture surfaces with a vacuum extension as needed.

 Step 3: Clean Mirrors and Glass

 Easy to forget, but important to clean, wipe down mirrors and windows throughout the house.
 If possible, do the outside too!

 Pro cleaning tip: Using one wet and one dry microfiber cloth won't leave streaks.

 Wipe down all surfaces and counters throughout the house, disinfecting every step of the way.